heptarch/heptarch.github.io/drafts/parrondo.md

 more detailed analysis, I expect that the increase in correlation would precisely correspond to the decrease in entropy at each step.

-But now imagine that the demon is given some analytic form for $E$ and
+Now imagine that the demon is given some analytic form for $E$ and
 $B$ in advance, like knowing the precise shape of the slopes.
+In the ratchet example above, it still needs to keep track of the molecule.
+But in the streamlined quantum-mechanical example, there is no molecule to worry about.